applejacko/cordova-plugin-uic-udp/UsageREADME.txt

 Note that initialization using the “www.mydomain.com” approach requires resolution of the named URL to a ddd.ddd.ddd.ddd-type IP address, which requires Internet access to a DNS server.
 The plug-in will return an error if it does fail to resolve to an IP address, and in turn initialize the transmitter.

 Until the initialization returns success in creating a transmitter, it will not attempt to send packets when udptransmit.sendMessage() is called.
 Regardless of this safety feature, is recommended that you test that the transmitter was properly initialized via the success/error callbacks before sending packets.
-That way your code can try to initialize again before sending packets, if it failed the first time due to DNS resolution issues.
+That way your code can try to initialize again before sending packets, if it failed the first time due to DNS resolution (i.e., due to being offline, generally) issues.

-If you want the transmitter to safely and “always” initialize (provided you send it a valid parameter) regardless of Internet connection status, use the  "131.193.42.36" approach, which requires no DNS lookup, but of course limits you to a fixed IP address instead of a URL.
+If you want the transmitter to safely and “always” initialize (provided you send it a valid address parameter) regardless of Internet connection status, use the  "131.193.42.36" approach, which requires no DNS lookup, but of course limits you to a fixed IP address instead of a URL.